Dada Harir Stepwell

-Bai Harir Sultani Stepwell is a stepwell in Asarwa area 15 km off Ahmedabad, Gujarat, India.
+Dada Harir Stepwell is a 15th century stepwell in Asarwa area 15 km off Ahmedabad, Gujarat, India.

 History

 The stepwell was built in 1485 by Dhai Harir, a household lady of Mahmud Begada according to the Persian inscription in the stepwell.
 She was the superintendent of the royal harem.

 Dhai Harir built a mosque and a tomb in which she was buried.
 The well bears two inscriptions, one in Sanskrit on the south, and one in Arabic on the north wall, of the first gallery.